BeamMW/beam-docs/source/rtd_pages/cli_user_guide.rst

 	| :fa:`hdd-o` ``10GB`` of free Disk (*the size of the block chain increases over time*)

-.. note:: Please report any issues you might encounter while running BEAM software on your system
+.. note:: Please report any issues you might encounter while running BEAM software on your system.

-Please let us know if you run into snags.
-We plan to make it less memory/CPU intensive and support more architectures and operating systems in the future.

-If you are installing Zcash for the first time, please skip to the :ref:`Installation` section.
-Otherwise, the below upgrading section will provide information to update your current Zcash environment.